-(a) A member of Te Kawerau ā Maki.
+(a) A member of Te Kawerau ā Maki or the development entity.

-(b) A representative of the legal entity (residents’ association) established under condition 170.
+(b) A representative of the legal entity (residents’ association) established under condition 170295.

-(c) Two qualified professional design experts appointed by the legal entity who hold appropriate qualifications and experience in architecture, landscape architecture or urban design.
+(c) One qualified professional design expert appointed by the legal entity who hold appropriate qualifications and experience in architecture, landscape architecture or urban design.

 Confirmation of location of building sites